 - RE20: the most popular microphone for radio for decades

-The microphones listed above will produce quality sound, but remember that choosing a microphone is mostly about personality and taste.
+The microphones listed above will produce good sound, but remember that choosing a microphone to improve audio quality is mostly about personality and taste.
 You need to ask yourself if the microphone is right for you, your voice, and your brand.

 One way to answer the “which is best for me” question is to book a session at a professional recording studio and try out a variety of microphones.
 Take those recordings and get some feedback.

 Between the engineer at the studio and your friends and family, you should be able to find a clear winner.
 Also, keep your target audience in mind.
 Does the microphone help communicate who you are?
 Does it match the tone your audience needs to hear?

 Here are a couple guidelines about microphones to avoid:

 - The headset microphone that came with your smartphone.
 While those are great for appearing live on Facebook, they’re not ideal for podcasting.

 - A condenser microphone.
 They’re made for the acoustics in big, fancy, recording studios.
 Unless you’re planning to build a recording booth in your garage, leave these microphones in the store.